crispab/crisp-dna/index.md

 What is this?
 =============

-This site is [open-source](http://en.wikipedia.org/wiki/Open_source) and  describes how Product Space works and why.
+This site is [open-source](http://en.wikipedia.org/wiki/Open_source) and describes how Organa works and why.
 Think of it as our DNA, or, our manifesto.

 The way we work and why, is so important to us that we wanted to describe it in detail.
 In the process, we discovered Crisp, an extraordinary company in Sweden.
 The content here comes largely from Crisp documenting the way they work so please see below for our acknowledgement of them.

-[Product Space](https://www.theproductspace.com) is an agile product management consultancy based in Sydney, Australia.
+[Organa](https://www.theproductspace.com) is an agile product management consultancy based in Sydney, Australia.
 We are a consulting company but importantly, we do consulting differently
 For example:

 -   Firstly we don't like the word 'consultant' so we call ourselves Members.
 Having said that, consulting is an obvious description of what we do.
-- None of the Members are employed by Product Space.
+- None of the Members are employed by Organa.
 -   We have no managers, no admin, not even a CEO.
 Instead we rely on self-organisation and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](https://theproductspace.github.io/dna/docs/decisions.html).
 -   Members are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand or [our Home](https://theproductspace.github.io/dna/docs/what-is-productspace.html)), and work as much or as little as they want, for who they want.
--   Product Space's main purpose is to enable Members to be happy and the [Happiness Index](https://theproductspace.github.io/dna/docs/happiness-index.html) is our driving metric.
+-   Organa's main purpose is to enable Members to be happy and the [Happiness Index](https://theproductspace.github.io/dna/docs/happiness-index.html) is our driving metric.
 Solid revenue and happy clients are a side effect, not a goal.
--   Product Space doesn't earn money from its Members.
+-   Organa doesn't earn money from its Members.
 It is, in practice, a non-profit company (although not legally so).
 Members keep most of what they earn.
-Gold in, gold out for those that work at Product Space.
+Gold in, gold out for those that work at Organa.
 -   Our [ownership model](https://theproductspace.github.io/dna/docs/ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".
 The company isn't worth anything, financially speaking.